-- Online Brings the configured MSDTC service online. - Offline Takes the configured MSDTC service offline. - Monitor Monitors the configured MSDTC service. - Cleans up after a resource fails to come online, fails to go offline, or fails to detect as ONLINE when resource is in an ONLINE state.
+Online Brings the configured MSDTC service online.
+Offline Takes the configured MSDTC service offline.
+Monitor Monitors the configured MSDTC service.
+Clean Forcibly stops the configured MSDTC service.

 Note: The agent for MSDTC comprises of two parts; the MSDTC client and MSDTC server.
 The MSDTC client and the MSDTC server must not be configured on the same cluster node.